vubiostat/accre_tutorial/README.md

 all at once.
 A problem of this type quickly burns through fair share and can leave ones smaller shared group account depleted with just a couple requests.
 It also leads to long delays in a job getting executed.
-The proper configuration and design of such problems is complex and requires dedicated study.
+The proper configuration and solution design of such problems is complex and requires dedicated study.

 <img src="./imgs/array-job.png" width="640"/>